 Sequence Risk Example

-To understand how sequence risk works, it’s helpful to have an example.
+To understand how the sequence risk works, it’s helpful to have an example.
 So, say you have two investors who each retire at age 65 with $1 million saved.
 Both investors follow a 5% rule for annual withdrawals and earn an average annual return of 6%.
 But Investor A retires when the market is up while Investor B retires during a market downcycle.
 In the first three years of retirement, their respective returns look like this:

 Returns at age 66